-- Gala (sweet, strong apple flavor, relatively firm)
+- Gala (sweet, strong apple flavor, relatively firm): Ideal for those who appreciate a sweeter note with a firm texture.

-- Honey Crisp (very sweet, strong apple flavor, relatively firm)
+- Honey Crisp (very sweet, strong apple flavor, relatively firm): A great choice for those seeking a highly sweet profile with a firm texture.

-- Golden Delicious (sweet and tart, medium apple flavor, somewhat firm)
+- Golden Delicious (sweet and tart, medium apple flavor, somewhat firm): Strikes a balance between sweetness and tartness while maintaining a somewhat firm texture.

-- Braeburn (sweet and citrusy, apple flavor with pear notes, very firm)
+- Braeburn (sweet and citrusy, apple flavor with pear notes, very firm): Ideal for those who appreciate a sweet and citrusy flavor profile with a very firm texture.

 Apple Pie Filling Ingredients